Magic for Hybrid Boson-Fermion Systems: A Grassmann Phase-Space Approach: Introduction

 By bridging the gap between the resource theory of magic and the rich structure of hybrid quantum systems, our results open new avenues for foundational studies and practical applications in quantum information science.
 We anticipate that this framework will stimulate further research into the role of non-stabilizerness in a wide variety of hybrid systems, including supersymmetric models.

 In Sec. \ref{sec:applications}, we illustrate our framework through several representative examples.
 We begin with the free supersymmetric quantum harmonic oscillator, which provides a minimal model for hybrid boson-fermion systems.
 We then analyze the dressed cat state, a paradigmatic example of bosonic non-classicality coupled to a fermionic degree of freedom, and compare it to its purely bosonic counterpart.
 The Holstein model, a cornerstone of polaron physics in condensed matter, serves as a realistic setting where electron-phonon coupling gives rise to hybrid magic~\cite{hohenadler2007lang, rongsheng2002exact}.
 Lastly, in the context of quantum optics, we investigate the behavior of hybrid magic for the fermionic Jaynes-Cummings model~\cite{dalton2013grassmann,sanchez2025jaynes}, we study the dynamics and the maximum value of the hybrid magic for many different atomic and photonic initial states, highlighting the role of initial non-classicality.
-These examples demonstrate the versatility of our approach and its relevance to a broad range of physical platforms, studied in fields ranging from Quantum Information, High-Energy Physics to Condensed Matter.
+These examples demonstrate the versatility of our approach and its relevance to a broad range of physical platforms, studied in fields ranging from Quantum Information, Quantum Optics or Condensed Matter to High Energy Physics.